paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 2. An attacker can just flood us with notifications on any notification protocol, assuming flood protection is not effective enough, our unbounded buffers can fill up and we will run out of memory eventually.
+3. An attacker could participate in a valid dispute, but send its votes multiple times.
-3. Attackers could spam us at a high rate with invalid disputes.
+4. Attackers could spam us at a high rate with invalid disputes.
 Our incoming queue of requests could get monopolized by those malicious requests and we won't be able to import any valid disputes and we could run out of resources, if we tried to process them all in parallel.